Cheticamp/DemoAlternateCrop/README.md

 <h2>Demo Alternate Crop</h2>

+There is an augmented version of this app at [ScaleTypeExplorer](https://github.com/Cheticamp/ScaleTypeExplorer).

 This is the source project for the demo app shown in [this answer](https://stackoverflow.com/a/54278884/6287910)  to [this Stack Overflow question](https://stackoverflow.com/questions/54216273/how-to-have-similar-mechanism-of-center-crop-on-exoplayers-playerview-but-not).